1129Papadeb/Part_of_Speech_Tagging_NLP/README.md

 These are the test sentences the model will tag:

-1. `The can meows`
+1. `The cat meows`
 2. `My dog barks loudly`

 ---

 ## ✅ Sample Output

-Sentence 1: The can meows
+Sentence 1: The cat meows
 Predicted Tags: ['DET', 'NOUN', 'VERB']

 Sentence 2: My dog barks loudly